-It's important to note that this circuit actually generates a positive phase 2nd harmonic, but after you invert the output (to get absolute phase correct) you will find that it is now a negative phase 2nd harmonic.
-I know this might be confusing - I have occasionally awakened in the middle of the night and thought "That can't be right."
-But it is, and if you turn the above pictures upside down you should see it.
-If not, just invert the phase at the speakers anyway.
-If you invert the phase of the signal before the circuit, then it will keep the positive 2^{nd.}
+It's important to note that in use this circuit actually generates a positive phase 2nd harmonic, but after you invert the output (to get absolute phase correct) you will find that it is now a negative phase 2nd harmonic.
+I know this might be confusing - I used to occasionally wake in the middle of the night and think "That can't be right."
+But I got over it, and if you turn the above pictures upside down you should see it.
+If not, just take my word for it and invert the phase at the speakers anyway.
+By the way, if you invert the phase of the signal before the circuit, then it will keep the positive 2nd.